 Operations at Sun Valley Health based in Phoenix, AZ saw a reduction in patient volume in late Q3 2020 and Q4 2020 due to significant regulatory changes in the State of Arizona that saw the State fully legalize cannabis in November 2020.
 This resulted in the elimination of the need to have medical cannabis certification card to legally purchase cannabis products from dispensaries in the State.
-As a result, the Company determined it was appropriate to close two of the clinic locations in Q4 2020 and reduce headcount and operating expenses.
-Up to the date of this MD&A, the Company closed one of the two remaining clinic locations, resulting in one remaining clinic location open as of the date of this MD&A.
+As a result of declining operating results, the Company proceeded with clinic closures and in Q3 2021, sought to dispose of the operation.
+On July 21, 2021, the Company announced that it had entered into an agreement with the Kleins to sell the business for consideration of US \$1,000,000 payable in securities of Empower.